 The Seattle City Council passed Ordinance 124968 in December 2015 without input from independent drivers.
 This flawed ordinance establishes a collective bargaining process for drivers who contract with rideshare, for-hire, and taxi companies.

 Drive Forward members have offered testimony, written letters, and submitted comments on the negative impacts this ordinance would have on their businesses and the Seattle community.
-We’ll continue to advocate for their best interests.
+We’ll continue to educate the community and advocate for drivers' best interests.

 Statewide Regulation for Rideshare